FWM#: 385 (Supersedes 223 FW 4, 10/13/92, FWM 041)

 B. Conversely, we will document in the OPF an action to return or reassign an employee for failure to satisfactorily complete the supervisory or managerial probationary period.

 C. Servicing personnel offices will inform newly appointed supervisors and managers of the nature of the supervisory or managerial probationary period.
 This will be accomplished via Form 3-2204 or other written correspondence.

 D. Approximately 60 to 90 days prior to the completion of an employee's supervisory or managerial probationary period, the servicing personnel office will send a notice (Form 3-2205) of its pending completion to the probationer's supervisor.
 Form 3-2062, which allows the supervisor to indicate successful or unsuccessful completion of the probationary period, will be attached to the notice.

 E. Supervisors must return Form 3-2062 promptly.
 If a supervisor fails to respond, the servicing personnel office will send a second notice (FWS Form 3-2206).

-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.
 For information on the specific content of this chapter, contact the Division of Human Capital.